-In the following configuration, an IP access list named branchoffices is configured on Fast Ethernet interface 0/1/0 and applied to incoming packets.
-Networks other than the ones specified by the source address and mask pair cannot access Fast Ethernet interface 0/1/0.
-The destinations for packets coming from sources on network 172.16.7.0 are unrestricted.
-The destination for packets coming from sources on network 172.16.2.0 must be 172.31.5.4.
+In the following configuration excerpt, the first three lines are an example of an IP access list named branchoffices, which is applied to serial interface 0 on incoming packets.
+No sources other than those on the networks specified by each source address and mask pair can access this interface.
+The destinations for packets coming from sources on network 172.20.7.0 are unrestricted.
+The destination for packets coming from sources on network 172.29.2.0 must be 172.25.5.4.

 Access List Rules

 Keep the following rules and characteristics of access lists in mind when creating one: